oscar-sabet/project-mha/README.md

   - Responsive with all form factors
   - Has links to all pages
   - Has a dropdown menu for navigation within pages
-  - Has a button for to toggle dark mode which is persistent across pages
+  - Has a button  to toggle dark mode which is persistent across pages
 - Header
   - Fixed position with the page scrolling over it
   - There is a typewriter effect implemented using javascript